kdeane87/adventure-run-pp3/README.md

 **Deployment**

-This project was deployed using Code Institute' mock terminal for heroku.
+This project was deployed using Code Institute's mock terminal for heroku.

 - Steps for deployment.